pamtrak06/edjanger/README.md

 ```bash
 edockerhelp build
 ```
-Help for parameters in edocker.${config_extension} used by commands
+Help for parameters in edocker.properties used by commands
 ```bash
 edockerhelp config
 ```